sta175/sta175.github.io/schedule.md

 - You must submit your slides to Dr. Dalzell by 9:30 AM
 - Judging begins at 10 AM sharp.
 - You **MUST** be in your judging location by 9:55 AM.

+## Winners Announced: Divinity and Religious Studies Room 302 (our classroom)

 - Winners will be announced at 11:30 AM.
+- There will be a winning team in Level 1 and a winning team in Level 2.